redwangwangwang/Capture-More-Structured-Context-by-Transformer-for-Sketch-Recognition/README.md

 # Capture More Structured Context by Vision Transformers for Sketch Recognition

-This code repository is the official source code of the paper "Capture More Structured Context by Transformer for Sketch Recognition".
+This code repository is the official source code of the paper "Capture More Structured Context by Vision Transformers for Sketch Recognition".

 | Model              | Dataset        | Acc(%) | Model Weight                                                 |
 | ------------------ | -------------- | ------ | ------------------------------------------------------------ |